achimgaedke/python-dirmagic/doc/development.rst

 Contributing
 ------------

-* Add a pattern defining project directory
+* Add a criterion defining a project type
 * Advocate for a use case
 * Improve documentation
+* Extend the set of criteria to define project types
 * Improve the code (correctness, performance or capability)

 What the project is not